OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/travis_caching.rst

         rm -rf $HOME/miniconda;
       fi

-Finally, a last thing to cache might be something private, like in OpenMDAO's case, the code for SNOPT, to be used inside our pyoptsparse install.
+Another thing to cache might be something private, like in OpenMDAO's case, the code for SNOPT, to be used inside our pyoptsparse install.
 To do this, we need to keep our private code in a private location, then do the following:

     #.
 Set up passwordless entrance to the secure location with the SNOPT source.